wycomax/Oracle/README.md

 # Oracle
-Here are my files which I am using during my daily support as an Oracle DBA.
+Here are my scripts which I am using during my daily support as an Oracle DBA.
+Most of them is SQL stuff but there are also some documents about how to use Unix/Linux commands to solve typical problems.
+I also plan to write documents about problems I solved (knowledge database).
+Let's see how it is going...